crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 Note: If you decide to re-run RAxML, you must delete the output files first.
 As ours start with `RAxML...`, we can use `rm RAxML_*`

-## Use the R package `ggtree` to visualize our SARS-Cov2 tree
+## Use the R package `ggtree` to visualize our SARS-Cov2 dataset

 We need to now switch tabs from "Terminal" to "Console".
 With this we stay though on the server and can access all files.

-Here follows the R code to visualize the tree.
+Here follows the R code to visualize the sequence alignment and tree.

 ```
 ### R code